junxit/us-congress-code/title-10/chapter-47/sec-858b.md

 ### Amendment of Subsection (a)(1)

 Pub.
 L. 114–328, div.
 E, title LVIII, § 5302(b)(3), title LXIII, § 5542, Dec.
 23, 2016, 130 Stat.
-2923, 2967, provided that, effective on the date designated by the President, not later than the first day of the first calendar month beginning two years after Dec.
-23, 2016, with implementing regulations prescribed by the President not later than one year after Dec.
-23, 2016, and with provisions relating to applicability to various situations, subsection (a)(1) of this section is amended by striking “section 857(a) of this title (article 57(a))” and inserting “section 857 of this title (article 57)”.
+2923, 2967, and Ex.
+Ord.
+No. 13825, Mar.
+1, 2018, 83 F.R.
+9889, provided that, except as otherwise provided, effective on Jan.
+1, 2019, as designated by the President, with implementing regulations and provisions relating to applicability to various situations, subsection (a)(1) of this section is amended by striking “section 857(a) of this title (article 57(a))” and inserting “section 857 of this title (article 57)”.
 See 2016 Amendment note below.

 ### Amendment of Subsection (b)